Does Marriage Save Your Brain?

-A new research review suggests there’s something about marriage — or people who get and stay married — that significantly lowers the risk of mental decline in old age.
+Research suggests there’s something about marriage — or people who get and stay married — that significantly lowers the risk of mental decline in old age.

 “We were surprised by the strength of our findings,” said review lead author Dr. Andrew Sommerlad, a psychiatrist in England.

-The new analysis found that lifelong single people have a 42 percent higher likelihood of developing dementia than married people.
+The analysis found that lifelong single people have a 42 percent higher likelihood of developing dementia than married people.
 Widowed people also have a higher rate of dementia, but divorced people don’t.

 The findings don’t prove a direct link between marriage and lower risk of dementia, however.